Audit Trails¶

 another "parent" entity, where their life cycles are completely intertwined.
 For

-entity with a DeliveryAddress
+example an Invoice entity with a DeliveryAddress sub-entity.
+These cases are

 usually mapped as One to One relationships on EF.
 To reflect this on the Audit

-Trails configuration we can use the ConfigureChild
+Trails configuration we can use the ConfigureChild method as shown on the

 example below:

-method we can configure the members to be
+When we call the ConfigureChild method we can configure the members to be

 tracked on the child entity.
 Instead of having its own configuration, the child